 A 2017 study conducted in the US found that a ‘fear of fatness and disdain for fat bodies has become a normative part of women’s lives’.
 I believe that it’s also a growing part of other people’s lives, thanks to fitness and media cultures that breed obsession and dissatisfaction, but I’m speaking from my position as a woman.

 When I wrote On Weight and Wellness nearly a year ago, I was coming to terms with the fact that I couldn’t be thin and feel well.
 I’d gained more than a stone since the previous summer and I was no longer underweight, according to a BMI chart (an imperfect tool for measuring health, but a useful benchmark at this time).
-I felt uncomfortable and overwhelmed by the range of symptoms that accompany recovery from a restrictive eating disorder.
+I felt uncomfortable and overwhelmed by the range of symptoms that accompany recovery from prolonged restrictive eating.
 These included extreme hunger, headaches, shaking and night sweats brought on by my metabolism and hormonal functions returning.
 I was also dealing with coeliac-related issues, such as fatigue and joint pain, alongside anxiety about future plans.

 Even though my body needed a lot of food and rest, I was quite resistant.
 In March, a doctor I visited in Oxford, where I was living at the time, had told me that I didn’t need to gain any more weight.
 Looking back, I feel like this was an irresponsible thing for her to say.
 Those words made me afraid of my hunger and I felt like the symptoms I was experiencing weren’t legitimate.